avivharuzi/go-rest-api-example/README.md

-# Go Simple Rest API
+# Go Rest API Example

-A simple rest API with Go lang.
+A rest API with Go lang.